tecnickcom/tc-lib-pdf-encrypt/README.md

 ## Getting started

-This library requires openssl and mcrypt php extensions to be able to test all functionalities.
+This library requires the openssl php extension.
-On production either openssl or mcrypt are required.

 First, you need to install all development dependencies using [Composer](https://getcomposer.org/):